 - Articles covering newsworthy divorce cases 1785-1985 – for these search The Times Archive (£)

-- Divorces by private Acts of Parliament before 1858 – browse the list
+- Browse the list of Divorces by private Acts of Parliament before 1858 on the Legislation.gov.uk website

 Each divorce suit created a case file.
 The National Archives holds case files for all divorces from the Supreme Court 1858-1937 – very few case files survive after 1937.

 The survival rate of divorce case files is:

 - 1858-1927: almost 100%